To keep your Surface looking and working great, clean the touchscreen and keyboard frequently, and keep your Surface covered when you're not using it.

-There's not much you need to do to keep he Touch Cover or Type Cover require working its best.
+There's not much you need to do to keep the Touch Cover or the Type Cover working its best.
 To clean it, wipe with a lint-free cloth dampened in mild soap and water.
 Don't apply liquids directly to your Surface or to the cover.
 Do this often to keep your Touch Cover or Type Cover looking great.

 If the spine or magnetic connections of your cover get dirty or stained, apply a small amount of isopropyl alcohol (also called rubbing alcohol) to a soft, lint-free cloth to clean.

 Some Surface devices and accessories feature spill and absorption-resistant Alcantara® material.

 To keep the Alcantara looking good, wipe it with a lint-free white cloth dampened with a mild soap and water solution or a screen cleaning wipe whenever needed.

 If you spill something on the Alcantara material, try to clean it within 30 minutes to help prevent any stains from setting.
 Use swirling motions, gently clean with a white lint-free cloth dampened with soap and water.
 A simple solution of two parts water to one part mild soap (like hand soap) will do.
 Wipe dry using a clean light-colored cloth.